rexrainbow/phaser3-rex-notes/docs/docs/gesture-swipe.md

     });
     ```
     - `enable` : Set `false` to disable input events.
+    - `bounds` : Touch detecting area [rectangle](geom-rectangle.md), if game obect is not given.
+        - `undefined` : Ignore this feature, default behavior.
     - `time` : Max time of the pointer to be down.
     - `threshold` : Minimal movement when pointer is down.
     - `velocityThreshold` : Minimal dragging speed.